 “After six weeks the improvements were very obvious” – Cindy in Michigan

-A mother in Michigan shares her son’s success:
+A homeschool mom in Michigan shares her son’s success.

 Even though Sean was getting help in special ed. a couple hours a day it just didn’t seem like that was going to be a solution.
 The rest of the regular class was still passing him up.
 I had also felt that my son was very intelligent.
 His learning problems didn’t make sense to me because of his intelligence.
 He was an early talker, and at age 3 you could carry on a conversation with him that he would understand.
 My next idea was to home school, and Sean was very eager for me to do it.
 It wasn’t an easy decision, but I took him out of public school in the middle of 2nd grade.